US military used laser to take down Border Protection drone, lawmakers say

 Second time these laser systems shut down Texas airspace this month

-The El Paso shutdown two weeks ago lasted only a few hours, but it raised alarm and led to a number of flight cancellations in the city of nearly 700,000 people not far from the Mexican border.
+The El Paso shutdown two weeks ago lasted only a few hours, but it raised alarm and led to a number of flight cancellations in the city of nearly 700,000 people.

-In that case, an anti-drone laser was deployed by CBP near Fort Bliss without coordinating with the FAA, which then decided to close the El Paso airspace to ensure commercial air safety, according to sources familiar with what happened who weren't authorized to discuss it.
+In that case, an anti-drone laser was deployed by CBP without coordinating with the FAA, which then decided to close the El Paso airspace to ensure commercial air safety, according to sources familiar with what happened and weren't authorized to discuss it.

-Afterward, members of Congress said it appeared to be another example of dysfunction within the government with different agencies failing to coordinate with each other.
+Afterward, members of Congress said it appeared to be another example of different agencies failing to coordinate with each other.

-Transportation Secretary Sean Duffy said he was planning to brief members of Congress sometime this week about what happened.
+Transportation Secretary Sean Duffy said he was planning to brief members of Congress about the incident.
 He said at an unrelated news conference last Friday that it wasn't a mistake for the FAA to close the airspace in El Paso and that he doesn't think it was a communication issue that led to the problems.

 Lawmaker demands an investigation

-Democratic Sen. Tammy Duckworth, the ranking member on the Senate's Aviation Subcommittee, said this alarming situation demands independent investigations.
+Illinois Democratic U.S. Sen. Tammy Duckworth, the ranking member on the Senate's Aviation Subcommittee, called for an independent investigation.

 "The Trump administration's incompetence continues to cause chaos in our skies," Duckworth said.